The intricacies of the Fender Jazzmaster

 Jazzmaster pickups have been hard for me to pin-point spec wise.
 There are more variations with Pre-CBS Jazzmaster pickups than most any other Fender from the same era.
 Here are some general specs.

 1958-1962 The pickups were wound with plain enamel wire.
-They were potted in a finish like material.
+They were potted in an alcohol activated material.
 The windings fill up the entire bobbin and often slightly rub the pickup cover.
 The magnets were hand beveled and the magnets barely stick out beyond the cover.
 On the bottom the magnets stock out quite a bit and have a heavy bevel.
 Both neck and bridge pickups have black and white cloth wire and the fiber for the coils is made from black material.

 1959 Jazzmaster pickups

 1964-1966 The fiber changes to a gray color and dates are applied to the bobbins.
 First the dates are a small stamp with the Month, day, year and initials of winder.
 These appear on the end of the black bobbin pickups and overlap to the early grays.
 Then the dates were penciled in, but by the end of '64 and early '65, we see the typical black marker style of dating.
-I have seen some early gray bobbins with standard Formvar winds wax potted, but are very rare.
+I have seen some early gray bobbins with standard Formvar winds wax potted.

 First style ink stamp